Kenny Adams: Boxing trainer

 After completing his service time, Adams would assist the 1984 American Olympic team in achieving 9 gold medals, one silver and one bronze.
 His students would include future World champions in Evander Holyfield, Meldrick Taylor, Pernell Whitaker, Mark Breland, Frank Tate, Henry Tillman, and Virgil Hill.

 Four years later, he moved up as head trainer for the 1988 American Olympic team.
 Adams was suspended for six months for assaulting USA/ABF controller J. Kersten Dahl in an incident at the federation's headquarters in Colorado Springs, Colorado.
 The two engaged in a shouting match that ended with Adams grabbing him by the throat.
 Adams would be reinstated after he appealed the decision to the federation's board of directors.

-He was again very successful winning 3 gold medals, 3 silver, and 2 bronze.
+He was again very successful winning three gold medals, three silver, and two bronze.
 His students would include even more future world champions in Roy Jones Jr., Riddick Bowe, Michael Carbajal, Kennedy McKinney, Kenneth Gould, Anthony Hembrick, Andrew Maynard, and Ray Mercer.
 Many believe that Roy Jones Jr. was robbed of the gold medal in the final against Park Si-hun of South Korea.
-Adams similarly believes that Michael Carbajal also suffered the same fate.
+Adams similarly believed that Michael Carbajal also suffered the same fate.
 To add, Adams believed that the Riddick Bowe fight was stopped prematurely against Lennox Lewis of Canada.

 At the professional level, his first world champion was Rene Jacquot of France, who stunned Donald Curry in 1989 in what was voted "Upset of the Year" by The Ring magazine.
 His first American champion was Eddie Cook, who stopped Israel Contreras in early 1992.

-At the professional level, Adams has also trained world champions in William Abelyan, Michael Bentt, Al Cole, Diego Corrales, B.J.
+At the professional level, Adams also trained world champions in William Abelyan, Michael Bentt, Al Cole, Diego Corrales, B.J.
 Flores, Michael Nunn, Johnny Tapia, Samuel Peter, Ruslan Chagaev, Cory Spinks, Frankie Liles, Kennedy McKinney, Ray Mercer, Charles Murray, Freddie Norwood, Vince Phillips, and James Kirkland (briefly after his second prison stint).

-Adams currently trains lightweight contender Sharif Bogere, middleweight Bastie Samir, and Cuban amateur standout lightweight Raul Cespedes out of the Long Life Fighter Gym in Las Vegas, Nevada.
+Adams trained lightweight contender Sharif Bogere, middleweight Bastie Samir, and Cuban amateur standout lightweight Raul Cespedes out of the Long Life Fighter Gym in Las Vegas, Nevada.